CERTCC/SSVC/doc/md_src_files/050_decision-points_1.md

 #### Gathering Information About Automatable

+An analyst should be able to sketch the automation scenario and how it either does or does not satisfy each of the four kill chain steps.
+Once one step is not satisfied, the analyst can stop and select [*no](#automatable).
+Code that demonstrably automates all four kill chain steps certainly satisfies as a sketch.
+We say sketch to indicate that plausible arguments, such as convincing psuedocode of an automation pathway for each step, are also adequate evidence in favor of a *yes* to  [*Automatable*](#automatable).

 Like all SSVC decision points, [*Automatable*](#automatable) should capture the analyst's best understanding of plausible scenarios at the time of the analysis.
 An answer of *no* does not mean that it is absolutely inconceivable to automate exploitation in any scenario.
 It means the analyst is not able to sketch a plausible path through all four kill chain steps.
-Code that demonstrably automates all four kill chain steps certainly satisfies as a sketch.
-We say sketch to indicate that plausible arguments, such as convincing psuedocode of an automation pathway for each step, are also adequate evidence in favor of a *yes* to  [*Automatable*](#automatable).
+"Plausible" sketches should account for widely deployed network and host-based defenses.
+Liveness of Internet-connected services means quite a few overlapping things [@bano2018scanning], and for most vulnerabilities just because a port is open does not automatically mean that reconnaissance, weaponization, and delivery are automatable.
+Furthermore, just because two hosts are misconfigured to have expose a vulnerable service while 2 million are properly configured does not make discovery of the service automatable.
+Recall, as discussed in in [Reasoning Steps Forward](#reasoning-steps-forward), the analyst should consider *credible* effects based on *known* use cases of the software system in order to be pragmatic about scope and providing values to decision points.

 ### Value Density